 If you already have a UK insurance policy, you often have the choice to add European Breakdown cover to it.
 However, it may be worth thinking about taking out a separate policy for European cover, as this might lead you to a better deal, though this does depend on the provider you select and on the level of protection you choose to buy.
 It’s also worth checking if your UK policy already includes European breakdown cover.
 If it does be sure to check how many trips it covers and for how long.

 Protection is extended to most European countries.
 Many policies split countries into three categories or zones.
-The zones, as defined by the RAC, are as follows.

 What isn’t typically covered?